Ale248/Instagram-Bot/README.md

 ```

 ## Usage
-Run `config_setup.py` if this is the first time to put in the username and password for Instagram,
+Run `config_setup.py` if this is the first time to put in the username and password for Instagram, (you can also update the existing config with this script)
 ```python
 python3 config_setup.py
 ```